pmvreeswijk/ZOGY/README.md

-    - instead of the default settings file (set_zogy.py), use a copy of it that was adapted to your images (depending on whether copy does contains dictionaries for some parameters or not, the telescope input parameter should be provided or not):
+    - instead of the default settings file (set_zogy.py), use a copy of it that was adapted to your images (depending on whether copy contains dictionaries for some parameters or not, the telescope input parameter should be provided or not):

     python [some path]/ZOGY/zogy.py --new_fits new.fits --ref_fits ref.fits --set_file mycopy [--telescope my_tel]